 19.2.
-The JCS' Delivery, Monitoring and Review chapter encompasses analysis of monitoring of residential development and calculation of five-year housing land supply, which will continue to be covered at that strategic level.
+The JCS2 Delivery, Monitoring and Review chapter encompasses analysis of monitoring of residential development and calculation of five-year housing land supply, which will continue to be covered at that strategic level.
 However, part of the housing supply will be met through the Cheltenham Plan, which will be discussed in greater detail here than that covered in the JCS.
 It should be noted that this is a subset of the main trajectory produced in the JCS and as such should be read in conjunction with the JCS Delivery, Monitoring and Review chapter.

-Table 9: Summary of Requirement and Supply for Cheltenham Borough Housing requirement for Cheltenham Borough (2011-2031) (as agreed in the JCS) 10,917 dwellings Total supply of housing (2011-2031) 11,030 dwellings (The Cheltenham Plan allocates 113 dwellings more than the requirement to allow for flexibility in site delivery over the plan period) Supply being met through strategic allocations (allocated in the JCS) 5,385 dwellings Supply being met through allocations in the Cheltenham Plan 1,236 dwellings Unplanned supply (being met through windfall) 4,409 dwellings
+Table 98: Summary of Requirement and Supply for Cheltenham Borough (as of June 2019) Housing requirement for Cheltenham Borough (2011-2031) (as agreed in the JCS) 10,917 dwellings Total supply of housing (2011-2031) 11, 632030 dwellings (The Cheltenham Plan allocates 113 dwellings more than the requirement to allow for flexibility in site delivery over the plan period)